References for

 soldiers liked to create their own marching songs by

-singing humorous lyrics to familiar tunes.
-Early in the
+singing humorous lyrics to familiar

-war, Union soldiers began to sing the words "John
+tunes.
+Early in the war, Union soldiers began to sing the

-tune of Steffe's hymn.
-In 1861, American poet and
+hymn.
+In 1861, American poet and reformer

-reformer Julia Ward Howe heard an obscene version of the
+Julia Ward Howe heard an obscene version of the

 "John Brown" song at a Union army camp.
-She

-decided to write more appropriate lyrics and composed
+She decided to write more appropriate lyrics and composed

 "The Battle Hymn of the Republic."
-It was

-published in the Atlantic Monthly in 1862 and soon
+It was published in the Atlantic Monthly in 1862 and soon

 appeared in all the Union army hymnbooks.